 Grief Support

-If you are diagnosed with a Terminal Illness, the insurer will offer you and your immediate family members access to their Grief Support Program at no cost.
+A feature of your plan is that if you are diagnosed with a Terminal Illness, the insurer will offer you and your immediate family members access to their Grief Support Program.

 What benefits are paid out if you die?